freakynit/dodopayments-reports-analysis/README.md

   - Payments Report
   - Refunds Report
   - Sales Report
 - For others, I did not have any data, hence, couldn't add.
 But they can be added easily.
-See section [Add New Report](#add-new-report) below.
+See section [Adding New Reports](#adding-new-reports) below.

 ### Sample Reports
 1. These were generated based off my account which does NOT have any real sales and very little data.